aertoria/PromptPalette/README.md

-# ContextManager
+# ContextComposer

-ContextManager is a web application designed to streamline AI prompt creation, management, and optimization through an intuitive, interactive interface.
+ContextComposer is a web application designed to streamline AI prompt creation, management, and optimization through an intuitive, interactive interface.
 It enables users to create and organize prompts by categories, drag and drop them as needed, and combine different prompts for various use cases.

 ## Features